 Clearly one of my arts =/= photography, but I have to have SOME weaknesses.

 At one point I was involved in my kids’ after-school musical theater classes in order to help with costuming.
-(And I may have been conned into performing as a tap dancing Jedi in 2013.)
-I own a vintage clothing collection that serves no purpose beyond to make me happy and to fill our attic.
+(And I may have been conned into performing as a tap dancing Jedi once when a kid in the performance couldn’t make it.)
+I own a vintage clothing collection that serves no purpose beyond to make me happy and to fill our basement.
 I also have rudimentary sewing abilities.
-But my real aptitude with costuming–beyond my thrift-store cheap-wad savvy–has been crocheting custom hats.
+But my real aptitude with costuming–beyond my thrift-store cheap-wad savvy–has been crocheting custom hats and…other things.

 For example, here’s the puffer fish hat I made for a production of Disney Jr’s Little Mermaid.